Kevin Grant, chair (on leave spring 2017)

 Ivan the Terrible murdered his heir, and left Russia to face economic collapse and mass hunger without a stable government.
 Then things got really bad.
 Did Boris Godunov murder Tsarevich Dmitri?
 Was the First False Dmitri for real?
-Only Pushkin knew for sure, but it took Modest Musorgsky to wrap it up in the greatest Russian opera of all time.
+Only Pushkin knew for sure, but it took Modest Mussorgsky to wrap it up in the greatest Russian opera of all time.
 This course will explore the relationships between history, art and national identity in Russia.
 (Writing-intensive.)
+(Same as Russian Studies 100.)
 Maximum enrollment, 20.
+Keller.

 Survey of the development of the world economy from the 15th to the 19th centuries, with emphasis on the interrelations of Western Europe, Africa and the Americas.
 Stress on basic skills in the study of history.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Paquette.

 Survey of transformation of Western Europe from the Renaissance through the French Revolution.
 Focuses on social, political, economic and intellectual developments; examination of primary sources and secondary studies.
 Stress on basic skills in the study of history.
-Writing Intensive in the fall.
-Ambrose.
+(Writing-intensive.)